vvillee/places/README.md

 ### Technical notes

-Backend with Node.js and PostgreSQL database.
-This is deployable to Heroku.
+Backend with Node.js and MongoDB database.
+This is deployable to Heroku with MongoSoup addon